LeOndaz/togglDecks/README.md

 - Open [swagger editor](https://editor.swagger.io/) and paste swagger.yaml to view

-Disclaimer:
+## Disclaimer:
-1. This is out of scope of the task required, I have made much more, it's fine for me, I used the task to revise Golang.
+1. This has things that are out of scope of the task required, I have made much more, it's fine for me, I used the task to revise Golang.
 2. Anything missing is intentionally ignored, I didn't want to make it more late than this
+3. I revised lots of code in the last few days and I'm not sure if I'm following the best practises since I haven't worked with go for the last 1.5y.